-Alyn Williams spent 5 years as Head Chef for Marcus Wareing, and many more before that in across Gordon Ramsay restaurants in its heyday, as well as stages in The Greenhouse, Zafferano and Chez Bruce: All of London’s long time institutions.
+Alyn Williams spent 5 years as Head Chef for Marcus Wareing, and many more before that in Gordon Ramsay restaurants, as well as stages in The Greenhouse, Zafferano and Chez Bruce – All of London’s long time institutions.
 Like his predecessors at GR, Alyn has finally put his name above the door.
 It opened to glorious reviews late last year.

 As trends push us away from ‘fine dining’, it’s rare to come across new restaurants which have a dress code.
 I called 2 hours ahead and was a little surprised to secure a table.
 I was even more surprised to arrive at an empty restaurant on a Friday afternoon.
 Only a further 3 tables were occupied later on.
 The eerie silence was very deafening.
 This room was crying out for some background music to make up for the lack of chatter.

 In spite of the similar positive reception, it is in stark contrast to the runaway success of Dabbous which opened a few months after Alyn.
 A restaurant which you’d be lucky to nab a table for in October.